openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2022/12/03

+* The filesystem mounts on several nodes were dropped.
+This wa causing problems including users not being able to login, access files, submit jobs, as well as issues with jobs already running.
+The filesystems were mounted again.

 ### 2022/11/23

 * Node math-alderaan-c01 is down.
+Investigating.

 ### 2022/11/14